spezialis/tangibles_worlds/README.md

 - [x] Make the animation of the explosion.
 - [ ] ~~Every time the user approach one cube a new environment is loaded.~~
 - [x] ~~Attach the player to the VR camera.~~
-- [ ] When the user put his hand inside a cube the world inside explode out
+- [x] When the user put his hand inside a cube the world is revealed
+	- [x] Clippin Plane
+	- [ ] Improve it by adding some light animation
-- [ ] Improve the scripts for the serial communication between Unity and Arduino.
+- [x] Improve the scripts for the serial communication between Unity and Arduino.
 - [ ] A lot of more stuff in the codes

 #### Some visuals